 After Becoming a Doctor What is the Average Doctor Salary

 An average doctor salary after you become a doctor is widely variable depending on your personal speed, specialty chosen, full time or part time practice and on call hours worked or not.
-There are also different renumeration models such as fee for service (the more patients you see the more you're paid), salaried (you see however many come through the door), and insurance retainers (the less patients you see the more pay you retain).
-This link breaks down average doctor salaries by state.
-A rough salary average at time of writing would be $130,000 per year for family doctors, and $250,000 and greater for surgical specialties.
+There are also different remuneration models such as fee for service (the more patients you see the more you're paid), salaried (you see however many come through the door), and insurance retainers (the less patients you see the more pay you retain).
+As a general rule of thumb, all medical doctors across specialties make no less than $100 000 per year.

 What Advantages are there to becoming a Doctor?

 I have jotted down some of the major draws that grabbed at me when I was asking myself 'what should I do with my life?' the question that continues to contort the minds of young students into spastic knots as they try to decide on their future career: